 Platform as a Service (PaaS)

 In PaaS solutions, customers buy off-the-shelf platforms that run on ready-built cloud infrastructure.
-Amazon Web Services, Heroku, and the SAP Cloud are common examples.
+Amazon Web Services, Heroku and SAP Cloud are common examples.
 In this arrangement, customers must secure applications they run on PaaS platforms.
 They are responsible for app configuration and managing access.
 Cloud providers must create secure platforms and play a more active security role than IaaS partners.

 Software as a Service (SaaS)